postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 ![History tab](https://assets.postman.com/postman-docs/History+Mock+creation.jpg)

-Next to the date you want to mock all the requests for, click the ellipsis **(...)** and then click **Mock Requests**.
+Next to the date you want to mock all the requests for, click the ellipsis **(...)** > **Mock Requests**.

 ![Ellipsis and mock requests](https://assets.postman.com/postman-docs/No+arrows+ellipsis+and+mocks.jpg)

 The **Set up the mock server** modal will open.

-In the modal, give your server a name.
-You also have the option to connect an environment to the server, make the server private, and to save the server's URL as an environment variable.
+In the modal, give your mock server a name.
+You also have the option to connect an environment to the mock server, make the mock server private, and to save the mock server's URL as an environment variable.
 Click **Create mock server**.

 ![Mocks modal](https://assets.postman.com/postman-docs/Second+step+modal.jpg)